Using the Windows Device Portal

 Exporting and importing maps

-To import maps and anchors, click Upload a map file and Upload an anchor file respectively and select a map or anchor file that you've already exported.
-The uploaded map or anchor file can come from your or any other HoloLens device.
+To import maps and anchors, select Upload a map file and Upload an anchor file respectively and select a map or anchor file that you've already exported.
+The uploaded map or anchor file can come from any other HoloLens device.

 On HoloLens, it's also possible to import and export the spatial mapping data base.
 However, this doesn't work on non-HoloLens devices.